-The Ichimoku Cloud provides traders with a collection of technical metrics capable of outlining directional trend momentum and support/resistance levels in any financial market.
+The Ichimoku Cloud indicator provides traders with a collection of technical metrics capable of outlining directional trend momentum and support/resistance levels in any financial market.

 These tools can help traders identify the market’s dominant trend (bullish or bearish) and determine an appropriate time to enter/exit active positions to achieve maximum profitability.

 Let’s begin with a look at the name of the trading system itself, as this translation provides us with a lot of information about its goal and design:

 In practical terms, the Ichimoku technique works as an all-in-one trading system that’s ideal in its ability to filter between positive and negative market phases:

 Within these dominant trend signals, the Ichimoku system also displays internal signals that can be used to validate/confirm the future price projections made by the Cloud.
 To understand these minor trading signals, we must take apart the system and examine its component parts.

 The calculations which create the total Ichimoku Cloud system include five different minor indicators: